mwenge/psyII/README.md

 It turns Psychedelia into a game of sorts.
 Filling the screen with as few moves as possible maximizes your points.
 There are infinite levels - so you never lose and you never die.

+There are some deliberately tricky levels, but on the whole you can sit back and enjoy filling the screen with glowing patterns.

 ### Play Online

 [<img src="https://img.shields.io/badge/Latest%20Release-Play%20Online-purple.svg">](https://mwenge.github.io/psyII/bin)

+User the arrow keys and `Ctrl` for 'Fire'.

 ## Build Requirements
 * [64tass][64tass], tested with v1.54, r1900